C*-algebras from partial isometric representations of LCM semigroups: Examples

-\end{proof} \begin{rmk} By \cite[Corollary~3.4]{Li17} (see also \cite{MS14}), the existence of an idempotent-pure prehomomorphism into $\ZZ$ implies that $\gt(\s_{X^*})$ can be expressed as a partial action groupoid $\ZZ\ltimes \Et(\s_{X^*})$.
+which is open.
+Hence $\Phi$ is a homeomorphism and we are done. \end{proof} \begin{rmk} The existence of an idempotent-pure prehomomorphism into $\ZZ$ implies that $\gt(\s_{X^*})$ can be expressed as a partial action groupoid $\ZZ\ltimes \Et(\s_{X^*})$, see \cite[Corollary~3.4]{Li17} and \cite{MS14}.
 In this case the action ends up being a full action, because the domains of the elements of $h^{-1}(n)$ have union equal to the whole of $\Et(\s_{X^*})$. \end{rmk}

 \begin{rmk} Recall from \cite[Section~8.2]{Li13} that the boundary quotient $\Q(X^*)$ of Li's $C^*(X^*)$ is canonically isomorphic to $\mathcal{O}_{|X|}$, which is purely infinite and simple.
-In contrast, our construction applied to the free semigroup gives something much different --- the crossed product $C(X^\NN\times X^\NN)\rtimes \ZZ$ is far from simple (as the full shift has many periodic points and is hence not minimal).
+In contrast, our construction applied to the free semigroup gives something much different---the crossed product $C(X^\NN\times X^\NN)\rtimes \ZZ$ is far from simple (as the full shift has many periodic points and is hence not minimal).
 In addition, the full shift has many invariant measures which in turn gives $C(X^\NN\times X^\NN)\rtimes \ZZ$ many traces, making it stably finite. \end{rmk}